Overview

 Colour descriptionVariableValue

-Light text link colour --QLD-color-light-link#09549F
+Light text link colour --QLD-color-light__link#09549F

-Light visited link colour --QLD-color-light-link__visited#551A8B
+Light visited link colour --QLD-color-light__text--visited#551A8B

-Dark text link colour --QLD-color-dark-link#FFFFFF
+Dark text link colour --QLD-color-dark__link#FFFFFF

-Dark visited link colour --QLD-color-dark-link__visited #E1BBEE
+Dark visited link colour --QLD-color-dark__link--visited#E1BBEE

 Example